khalil-research/PyEPO/docs/source/content/getting_started/model.rst

            self._model.optimize(self._subtourCallback)   # add subtours lazily
            # ... read the tour from the active edges ...

-``pyepo.model.grb.tspDFJModel`` is a complete implementation for the TSP.
+``pyepo.model.grb.tspDFJModel`` implements this pattern for the TSP.